miwipe/ngsLCA/quality_filtering/qc.md

 conda activate ngsLCA
 ```

-Next, we first use fastp (https://github.com/OpenGene/fastp) to trim the reads, remove poly X tails, low complexity reads and nucleotides with low qualities (OBS the deduplication function of the
+Next, we first use fastp (https://github.com/OpenGene/fastp) to trim the reads, remove poly X tails, low complexity reads and nucleotides with low qualities (OBS the deduplication function in version 0.23.1 isn't removing duplicates and we therefore added the steop below).
 ```
 for file in *fq
 do